mmarquez76/WeatherDesk/README.md

       -n, --naming          Show the image file-naming rules and exit.

       --no-weather          Disable the weather functionality of the script.
-Wallpapers will only be changed based on the time of day.With this option, no internet connection is required.
+Wallpapers will only be changed based on the time of day.
+With this option, no internet connection is required.

       -c name [name ...], --city name [name ...]
                             Specify city for weather.
 If not given, coordinates are taken from ipinfo.io.